Jean-MarcHarvengt/hyperpetpico/README.md

 [HyperPET pico Development Tutorial (Part2: sprites graphical objects)](https://youtu.be/8ZjlqQmJXdo?si=lpqTXvzPPhYjKBgU)<br>

 <br>
-Initially the purpose of the project was to offer VGA output to the PET.
+Initially the purpose of the project was to offer VGA output to the PET.<br>
 At this point of time, the HyperPET pico project supports:
 <br>

 * VGA output up to 640x200 (80 colums)